thompson318/sunflower-tests/README.md

 ### Excercise 3.
 Extend the test to higher (arbitrary) values of rank and use the test as you reimplement the fibonacci function to work on any rank value.

+### Extensions.
+Think about other things that may go wrong.
+What do we expect the function to do if we pass a non integer or negative value.
+How do we test to make sure that happens?

 ## Further Reading and tests in other languages.